ABRG-Models/BarrelEmerge/README.md

 James, Krubitzer & Wilson.
 2020. *Modelling the emergence of whisker barrels*. eLife.
 DOI: https://doi.org/10.7554/eLife.55588

-The emergence of whisker barrels is demonsrtated in a modified Karbowski-Ermentrout-like axon branching population model.
+The emergence of whisker barrels is demonstrated in a modified Karbowski-Ermentrout-like axon branching population model.

 For instructions on reproducing the results of the paper, see the